ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 Validating resolvers MUST continue to support validation using these algorithms as they are diminishing in use but still actively in use for some domains as of this publication.
-Validating resolvers MAY treat RRSIG records created from DNSKEY records using these algorithms as an unsupported algorithm.
+Thus, validating resolvers MAY treat RRSIG records created from DNSKEY records using these algorithms as an unsupported algorithm.